This post may contain affiliate links. See our affiliate disclaimer here.

 We signed up for the plus and the premier cards at the same time, which may not make sense on paper.
 But it meant we earned 100,000 points almost instantly, setting us for even more rewards.

 Southwest offers something every other airline NEEDS.
 It’s what they call the companion pass.

 Here’s how it works:

 This means that you can fly one person with you anywhere for free until the end of the next calendar year.
-This is why you want to apply for both credit cards above in the same calendar year during bonus periods.
+This is why you want to apply for both credit cards above in the same calendar year.
 You are almost guaranteed to hit companion status!
 And if you do this early in the year, you can have companion status for almost two full years!